Skip to Content

 • ❌ Wrong: I didn’t needed any help.

 • ✅ Correct: I didn’t need any help.
-(After did, we always use the base form.)

 Remember:

-• Use needed when forming simple past sentences.
+• Use needed in affirmative past sentences.

-Examples of Need in Sentences
+Clear Examples of Need in Context

-Present tense:
+Present tense

 • I need some advice.